docwire/docwire/README.md

 - Incremental parsing returning data as soon as they are available
 - Structured Content Extraction: DocWire SDK excels in transforming unstructured documents into structured content.
 By breaking down documents into discernible elements such as titles, paragraphs, list items, tables, and metadata, the SDK facilitates a granular level of control over the data extraction process.
 This feature is particularly beneficial for developers working with NLP and LLM models, as it allows them to selectively retain content that is most relevant to their application.
 For instance, when training a summarization model, users may opt to focus solely on narrative text, excluding headers, footers, and other non-essential elements.
 The SDK's structured content extraction capability ensures that the integrity and context of the document are preserved, enabling more accurate and meaningful interactions with AI-driven projects.

+- **Advanced Document Chunking**: DocWire SDK introduces sophisticated chunking capabilities, leveraging metadata and document elements to partition documents into smaller, semantically coherent parts.
+This feature is invaluable for applications such as Retrieval Augmented Generation (RAG), where the ability to process and retrieve information from specific document segments can significantly enhance the performance of AI models.
+By understanding the structure and semantics of each document, DocWire SDK can intelligently divide content into meaningful units, preserving the context and coherence necessary for high-quality AI interactions.

+- **Semantic Unit Coherence**: The SDK's chunking mechanism is designed to maintain the coherence of semantic units established during partitioning.
+This ensures that when a document is sp lit into chunks, each piece retains its contextual integrity, making it suitable for use cases where understanding the flow and connection between segments is crucial, such as in conversat ional AI, document summarization, and topic extraction.

 - **NLP Model Training Data Preparation**: Prepare your training data with precision.
 DocWire SDK's structured content extraction is ideal for preparing datasets for NLP model training.
 By extracting only the relevant sections of text, you can create clean, focused datasets that lead to more effective and efficient model training.

 - **Data Sanitization for AI Safety**: Ensure the safety and integrity of your AI models.
 DocWire SDK's data sanitization capabilities help prevent the introduction of biased, sensitive, or inappropriate content into your models, safeguarding the quality and reliability of your AI applications.